ShabbyGayBar/StateMerger/README.md

     ![mod root directory](figures/mod_root.png)

 - Copy the path of the Victoria 3 game root directory (or the mod root directory).
+- Navigate to the directory where you unzipped the State Merger zip file.
 - Right click `./state_merger_script.py` and open in notepad or other text editor.
 - Replace the `game_root_dir` variable with the path you copied in the previous step.
 Make sure to use double backslashes `\\` or single forward slashes `/` as path separators, and add a trailing backslash `\\` at the end of the path.